unsplash/unsplash-js/README.md

 ---

 ### collections.removePhotoFromCollection(collectionId, photoId)
 Remove a photo from one of the logged-in user’s collections.
 Requires the `write_collections` scope.
+[Endpoint docs](https://unsplash.com/documentation#remove-a-photo-from-a-collection)

 __Arguments__